NHS racism making doctors 'anxious and depressed'

 "People can become anxious and paranoid" when they're subjected to racism at work, he says.
 "When you're treated in a way that's different to others... you start underperforming.
 I believe that all these factors… will lead to mental health difficulties, if sustained over time."

-Dr Nagpaul told the BBC that one in five doctors says they've either left or are considering leaving the health service because they can't cope with the experiences of racism.
+Dr Nagpaul told the BBC that one in five doctors say they've either left or are considering leaving the health service, because they can't cope with the experiences of racism.

 "That means you will potentially lose tens of thousands of doctors from the workforce in the coming years, when we have the biggest backlog of care ever," he added.